 Catalyst 2900 Series fixed-configuration, managed 10/100 switches provide basic small-group networking for small to medium-sized businesses.
 These wire-speed desktop appliances offer IOS Software functions for simple mixed-media traffic services at the network edge.
 The Catalyst 2940 family of fixed-configuration switches are small-footprint, entry-level switches featuring eight Fast Ethernet connections plus a single integrated Fast Ethernet or Gbit uplink.
 The enclosures can be deployed outside the wiring closet in cramped locations such as on or under a worker's desk or in a conference room.

 Catalyst 2960-S Series Switch

-Cisco Catalyst 3560 Family Switches
+Catalyst 3560 Family Switches

-Catalyst 3750 Family Switches
+Catalyst 3750 Series Switches

-The Cisco Catalyst 3750 switch has either the IP Base image or the Services image.
-The IP Base image features include industry-leading quality of service (QoS), rate-limiting, access control lists (ACLs), and simple static and RIP routing support.
-The IP Services image offers a broader set of enterprise-level features, such as advanced built-in IP unicast and multicast routing.
+The Cisco Catalyst 3750 Series switch has the IP Base or the IP Services image.
+The IP Base image functions include industry-leading QoS, rate-limiting, access control lists (ACLs), and simple static and RIP routing capability.
+The IP Services image offers a richer selection of enterprise-class features, such as advanced hardware-based IP unicast/multicast routing.

-To ask Progent about technical support for Cisco products, call 1-800-993-9400 or go to Contact Progent.
+If you wish to get in touch with Progent about technical support for Cisco technology, call 1-800-993-9400 or visit Contact Progent.